 For a 65-year-old person entering Medicare, the indemnity plan starts at around $35 and $45 per month for the $1,000 annual benefit and the $1,500 annual benefit, respectively.

-If that doesn’t seem worth the squeeze, consider this plan also allows vision and hearing benefit as well.
-You would draw from the same annual benefit and use a discount card the same way.
+This plan also allows vision and hearing benefits as well.
+As mentioned earlier, you would draw from the same annual benefit.
 Reimbursements are as follows:

 How great is that?
 You have dental, vision, and hearing coverage all into one!